stm233/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Tianma Shen is a PhD Candidate at Santa Clara University.
+Tianma Shen is a PhD Candidate at Santa Clara University, and also a chinese influencer sharing the tutorials of Deep learning Model, AI projects and NAS.
 {style="text-align: justify;"}